lsst-tstn/tstn-008/tma_simulation_configurations.rst

 8) Cancel when labview cannot find the DatabaseSettingsConfig.ctl
 9) Cancel when labview cannot find the Axis Data.ctl
 10) When labview asks to find FGV_BasicFGVAction.ctl find it my navigating to Program Files (x86)\National Instruments\LabVIEW 2019\templates\TeknikerTemplates\_controles

-The reason we have the HIL needs to be true when in simulation mode.
-And False when do real telescope control.
-We need atleast another ethercat

-Alberto will send tomorrow how ethernet ports we will need

-We now configure the PXI for proper ethernet connections

-"Deploy ethercat master to PXI" -> what this really means to do is

-we currently have 2 issues.
-We can't change the network to ethercat. -> We think this can be solved purchases 2 4 port cards that ALberto will send us.
-The second is that I do not have the correct drivers.
-Only install compilations tools, 12 - 0